Acupressure Points for Sinus Relief of Congestion

 • Influenza

-These mentioned issues could cause congestion and lead to sinus problems, making it hard for one to breathe, and in many cases, taking medication could worsen these conditions.
+These issues could cause congestion and lead to sinus problems, making it hard to breathe.
+In many cases, taking medication could worsen these conditions.

-However, by applying pressure to some of the acupressure points for sinus relief that we will be discussing here, you may find that it helps lift pressure in the nasal area without needing medication.
+However, applying pressure to some of the acupressure points for sinus relief, which we will discuss here, helps lift pressure in the nasal area without needing medication.

 More information about Acupressure Points for Constipation